-We have begun creating a Garden within the orchard at Queenswood.
-The next phase of its development is to showcase sustainable food production, through permaculture and forest gardening, using wildlife friendly techniques.
-It will provide a space for people to learn more about growing food in tune with nature, whilst enhancing the wellbeing of those volunteers involved.
+We have begun creating a Wellbeing Forest Garden within the orchard at Queenswood.
+The next phase of its development is to showcase sustainable food production, through forest gardening, using wildlife friendly methods.
+It aims to provide a space for people to learn more about growing food in tune with nature, whilst enhancing the wellbeing of the volunteers involved.

-In March 2020, the garden featured on BBC Countryfile!
-Presenter Ellie Harrison joined in with volunteers to do some planting and spoke with Engagement Officer Karen Roberts!
+In March 2020, the garden featured on BBC Countryfile.
+Presenter Ellie Harrison joined in with volunteers to do some planting and spoke with former Engagement Officer Karen Roberts.

 Many thanks to all the funders who have supported this project so far:

 Edward Cadbury Trust